munificent/craftinginterpreters/book/closures.md

 ^code free-upvalues (1 before, 1 after)

-ObjClosure does not own the ObjUpvalue objects itself, but it does own the array that contains *pointers* to those upvalues.
+ObjClosure does not own the ObjUpvalue objects itself, but it does own its dynamic array that contains *pointers* to those upvalues.

 We fill the upvalue array over in the interpreter when it creates a closure.
 This is where we walk through all of the operands after `OP_CLOSURE` to see what kind of upvalue each slot captures:

 ^code interpret-capture-upvalues (1 before, 1 after)

 This code is the magic moment when a closure comes to life and captures variables.
 We iterate over each upvalue the closure expects.
 For each one, we read a pair of operand bytes.
 If the upvalue closes over a local variable in the enclosing function, we let `captureUpvalue()` do the work.

 Otherwise, we capture an upvalue from the surrounding function.
 An `OP_CLOSURE` instruction is emitted at the end of a function declaration.
-At the moment that we are executing that declaration, the *current* function is the surrounding function.
-In other words, the current function is the closure stored in the CallFrame at the top of the callstack.
+At the moment that we are executing that declaration, the *current* function is the surrounding one.
+That means the current function's closure is stored in the CallFrame at the top of the callstack.
 So, to grab an upvalue from the enclosing function, we can read it right from the `frame` local variable, which caches a reference to that CallFrame.

-Closing over a local variable is a little more interesting.
+Closing over a local variable is more interesting.
 Most of the work happens in a separate function, but first we calculate the argument to pass to it.
-We need to grab a pointer to the local variable in the given slot in the surrounding function's stack window.
+We need to grab a pointer to the captured local's slot in the surrounding function's stack window.
 That window begins at `frame->slots`, which points to slot zero.
 Adding `index` offsets that to the local slot we want to capture.
 Then we go to:

 ^code capture-upvalue

 This seems a little silly.
 All it does is create a new ObjUpvalue that captures the given stack slot and returns it.
 Did we need a separate function for this?
 Well, no, not *yet*.
-But soon it will get more interesting.
+But you know we are going to end up sticking more code in here.

 First, let's wrap up what we're working on.
 Back in the interpreter code for handling `OP_CLOSURE`, we eventually finish iterating through the upvalue